 T-shirts with shorts or pants may be worn during the day.
-Shirts must be worn at all times, except in the pool.
-Sneakers/ closed-toe shoes and SOCKS must be worn at all times to prevent bruises, cuts, or puncture wounds of the feet.
-Sandals, aqua socks or flip-flops may only be worn IN the shower, not on the paths leading to and from the campsite.
+Shirts must be always worn, except in the pool.
+Sneakers/ closed-toe shoes and SOCKS must be always worn to prevent bruises, cuts, or puncture wounds of the feet.
+Sandals, aqua socks, or flip-flops may only be worn IN the shower, not on the paths leading to and from the campsite.
 Appropriate swimsuits are required.